-Join us for a presentation and discussion of the perils of ready-mix concrete and the state of practice.
+Join us for two presentations and a discussion of the perils of ready-mix concrete and the state of practice.
 We will also discuss self-consolidating concrete, the advantages and disadvantages as well as new-age additives and what works best when.

-This program will qualify for AIA/AICP Continuing Education Credits.
+This program will qualify for AIA Continuing Education Credits.